DOREEN-GYAMFI/DOREEN-GYAMFI/README.md

 👋 Welcome to my GitHub profile!

-I'm a Skilled data scientist and analyst proficient in Python, R, Power BI, and SQL 📊
+I'm a Skilled data scientist and analyst proficient in Python, Excel, Power BI, and SQL 📊

     💡 Transforming raw data into valuable insights and innovative solutions